Skip to Main Content

 Planning Your Visit

-La Fondita opens daily at 11:30 am, closing at 9 pm Sunday through Thursday and extending to 10 pm on Fridays and Saturdays.
+La Fondita is open Monday, Thursday through Sunday from 11:30 am to 8 pm, and closed Tuesday and Wednesday.
 Those extended weekend hours are relevant during peak summer season, when the East End's population expands dramatically and early-evening queues at popular spots are standard.
 The Montauk Highway address at 74 Montauk Hwy, Amagansett, NY 11930 sits along a well-traveled route between the Hamptons and Montauk, making it a practical stop rather than a detour.
-No booking infrastructure is listed in the available data, which is consistent with a counter-service format where walk-in is the operating model.
+The restaurant is walk-in friendly.
 Arriving outside peak lunch and dinner windows on weekdays will likely reduce any wait.

-Price range data is not available in the current record, but OAD's Cheap Eats classification is meaningful here: the platform uses that designation for venues where the full experience, including food and non-alcoholic drinks, comes in below a specific threshold.
+At about $15 per person, La Fondita sits in a budget-friendly price tier.
 At the luxury-adjacent price levels common across Hamptons dining, from Blue Hill at Stone Barns territory to the tasting-menu formats of Alinea in Chicago or Single Thread Farm in Healdsburg, La Fondita's placement in the cheap-eats tier represents a significant departure from the area's dominant pricing logic.

 Why the OAD Recognition Matters